prody/ProDy/doc/examples/trajectory/outputtraj.rst

 See Also
 ===============================================================================

-See :ref:`trajectory` and :ref:`trajectory2` for analysis examples and :ref:`eda` for essential dynamics analysis example.
+See :ref:`trajectory`, :ref:`trajectory2`, and :ref:`atomsframes` for more
+usage examples and :ref:`eda` for essential dynamics analysis example.

 |questions|